GhabeBossin/ChattyApp/README.md

 #### Features:
 * Real time instant messaging
 * Randomly generates silly usename for each new user, until...
-* User may set their own custom username
+* User may set their own custom username (using 'Enter' or 'Tab')
 * Notifies other users when username is updated
-*
 * currently online user count

 ### Start Me Up!